GNOME/gnome-software/doc/vendor-customisation.md

 of the metainfo XML needed to feature or highlight apps.
-See `data/assets/org.gnome.Software.Curated.xml` for a default hard-coded list of curated high quality apps, which is displayed in the “Editor’s Choice” section of the overview page.
+See `data/assets/org.gnome.Software.Curated.xml` for a default hard-coded list of curated high quality apps, which is displayed in the “Editor’s Choice” section of the Explore page.

 Since GNOME 47, `gnome-app-list` is the recommended way to ship the additional appstream files.
 AppStream files shipped with GNOME